What Is Visa Quota in Dubai? Rules and Key Considerations (2026)

 Do I lose my visa quota if I don’t use it?

-Allocated quotas do not "expire" in the traditional sense, but they are reviewed during your annual trade license and Ejari renewal.
+Allocated quotas do not expire in the traditional sense, but they are reviewed during your annual trade licence and Ejari renewal.
 If a company consistently maintains a high quota but zero active employees, authorities may request justification or an inspection during renewal to ensure the setup is not fictitious.

 Swetha Ranjith